-Bridging the gap between UK and overseas post-graduate studies in shipping: an opportunity to link theories with practice and find the way to resolve the issues of migration and brain-draining from Africa to Western countries.
-The Bridge Magazine interviews Jean-Paul Wafo, the maritime law consultant who initiated the project.
+Bridging the gap between UK and overseas post-graduate studies : an opportunity to link theories with practice and find the way to resolve the issues of migration and brain-draining from Africa to Western countries.
+The Bridge Magazine interviews a consultant.

 One of the world’s most prestigious universities in Cameroon: The private Roman Catholic University of Central Africa (CUAC), based in Yaoundé.
 A peaceful place to study.

-One of the world’s most prestigious universities in Cameroon is to host a new Post- Professional Degree Programme in shipping Law in February 2017, following a guardianship convention signed with a UK maritime law consulting firm.
+One of the world’s most prestigious universities in Cameroon is to host a new Post- Professional Degree Programme in February 2017, following a guardianship convention.

 The private Roman Catholic University of Central Africa (CUAC), based in Yaoundé, Cameroon, is open for Catholics and laics students.
 It is known for two thirds of its graduates landing international high income jobs within the first few weeks after graduating.